 Hello, my name is Angeline Williams and this will be my second year at St. John De La Salle Catholic Academy.
 I was born in Detroit Michigan, but I’ve lived in Chicago almost my entire life.
 I’ve taught Infants and Toddlers, Two’s, pre-K, and College students, and I’ve worked as an Adult Educator.
 I bring with me more than 20 years of teaching, education administration, and program design experience.
 In addition to my work experience, I have a BS in Mass Communication, a MS in Human Service Management and Administration, and I'm working to complete my dissertation for my Ed.
 D in Educational Leadership and Organizational Change, from Roosevelt University.
 In addition to these achievements, I have been a wife for 23 years and a mother to 3 beautiful children (21, 20 and 13).

-Preschool Instructional Assistant
+1st Grade Instructional Assistant

-and Before Care Coordinator
+and After Care Coordinator

 Ms. Whitney has been the Preschool aide at SJDLS for 6 years.
 She has also been the After-Care supervisor, substitute teacher, and goes wherever she is needed!
 Ms. Whitney is the Cheerleading Coach.
 In her spare time, Ms. Whitney likes to do hair, and volunteers her time to help the community.
 Ms. Whitney is an aunt to many nieces and nephews who she loves to spend time with.
 She enjoys playing games and working with young people.

 Mrs. Bertrand is our Kindergarten teacher.
 She came to us in 2016 after the closing of St. Florian.
 She has 35 years of Archdiocesan experience in Pre-K and K and we value her expertise!
 Mrs. Bertrand has 2 adult daughters who are proud graduates of Catholic schools, and one new grandson, born in August.